Practice makes perfect for PR in Dundee for Care Home & Resident

 Astonishing snowball effect for curry-loving gran is lesson in the power of public relations – and nothing to do with luck

-WHEN news that a madras-eating 103-year-old was to be named Scotland’s Curry Lover of the Year, the media reaction was simply astonishing.
+WHEN news that a madras-eating 104-year-old was to be named Scotland’s Curry Lover of the Year, the media reaction was simply astonishing.

-The fact that Margaret Phillips attributed her longevity to the spicy food struck a chord with besotted news outlets, notching up more than 400 articles across a dizzying range of media.
+The fact that Margaret Phillips attributed her longevity to the spicy food struck a chord with besotted news outlets, eventually notching up 400 articles across a dizzying range of media.

 The fact is that luck had little to do with this success story.
 In reality it was hard graft, story spotting abilities and skilful PR management behind the success.
 We’re delighted for Margaret, her family and her many friends at the Balcarres Care Home in Dundee – and we’d like to take this chance to toot our own horn, for the role played by Holyrood PR.

 More importantly, if you own or manage a business, you should read on because this is sure to hit a nerve with you too – since this is exactly the kind of success story your business could be enjoying by working with experts who tease out the positive stories you don’t even realise are there.

 When it comes to helping a business like yours to feel lucky in the media it is all about working the story.
 There are many things Holyrood PR can do help get the right results.
 Here are a few of them:

 Working with our clients to find those hidden stories is what we are all about.
 In fact, it is summed up perfectly in the simple vision which drives us at Holyrood PR: “To run our business by transforming the everyday into what makes us proud.”